 I spent quite a lot of time talking about the ecstasy of chaos in my post last week, and also in that post I made the point that it's precisely the smugness of the nihilistic 'unknowing' that must be overcome with second naïveté.
 McG is describing here a believing something that cannot be proved but which can be apprehended and spoken about with confidence, even if always provisionally and incompletely.

-So divine frenzy and the ecstatic Dionysian frenzy of chaos are not the same thing.
-They define polarities in the human psyche, which must be held in a kind of metaxic tension, but the long term human project is to integrate chaos and its energies into the the living flame of the Divine Mind.
+So Ficino's divine frenzy and the ecstatic Dionysian frenzy of chaos are not the same thing.
+They define polarities in the human psyche, which must be held in a kind of metaxic tension, but the long-term human project is to integrate chaos and its energies into the the living flame of the Divine Mind.
 We do that by gradually awakening that flame in our own minds--or hearts, which is the same thing.